ember-animation/ember-animated/tests/dummy/app/templates/docs/transitions.md

 A transition tells sprite categories how to animate from one state to another.
 For example, a transition can assign the `fade` motion to all `insertedSprites`.
 Each time a sprite gets added to a list, it would fade into the list as that sprite went from its initial to its final state.

-Ember-animated has some built-in transitions, like `fade` and `moveOver` are built-in transitions.
+Ember-animated has some built-in transitions, like `fade` and `moveOver`.
 To use the built in transitions, import `fade` or `moveOver` and then pass them into your template.

 Transitions are interruptible and they run every time the state of a sprite changes.
 Also, this means that the state of a sprite can change during a transition.
 For example, if a user clicks an "undo" button as a sprite is changing states, the animation can reverse and the sprite could move back to its previous position.